 Thank you to everyone who helped make the Homegrown Conference such a success.
 We loved hearing local stories of success from around the country.
 View photos of the conference here and look out for a summary of the day in our newsletter shortly.

 We live in an era of global interdependence.
 But remote little New Zealand also needs to build a truly 21st century resilient, independent economy.
 This will safeguard our unique selling point to the world, and give us something to fall back on in turbulent times.

-At SBN’s annual conference you will discover how a home grown future is emerging.
+At SBN’s annual conference attendees discovered how a home grown future is emerging.
 NZ businesses large and small have identified unique opportunities, developed innovations, implemented solutions, and are reaping the benefits of sustainable practice.
 We are a creative nation, a bold and brave people, and this work sets the tone for our aspirations.

-This is an opportunity to be inspired by local success stories and learn from our courageous business community.
-It’s a chance to reflect on what success might look like for you, your business, and for NZ in years to come.
+This was an opportunity to be inspired by local success stories and learn from our courageous business community.
+It was a chance to reflect on what success might look like for you, your business, and for NZ in years to come.

 - Hon James Shaw, Minister for Climate Change

 - The Loop Crew – Campbell Sturrock and family

 A family house bus adventure into the world of sustainability with their 100% electric Nissan Leaf “Little Miss Sunshine” in tow